Fiber Optical Cable – Faster, Safer, and More Cyber Secure

 Fiber optic cables, by contrast, transmit data much faster and at much higher frequencies (430 trillion to 730 trillion Hz), using a minuscule fraction of AC-Electrical power that would be needed to transmit the same quantity of data wirelessly.
 To transmit data from Point-A to Point-B, engineers know that using fiber optic cables is much faster, far more secure, vastly more reliable and defensible.

-Therefore, the US would benefit from One Big Dig – a coordinated private/public infrastructure project to connect every business, school, home and farm with fiber optical cables.
+Therefore, the US would benefit from ONE BIG DIG – a coordinated private/public infrastructure project to connect every business, school, home and farm with fiber optical cables.
 This would create an invaluable and defensible national asset, as well as many thousands of American jobs.
 Private companies could then share access to this national asset to offer competing services, in the same way that long distance telecom providers shared access to one integrated system of copper telephone wires.
+ONE BIG DIG would create thousands of new jobs to help build a valuable national asset for safer, faster, and more reliable Internet access.
+A wireless IoT, by contrast, is expected to cut jobs by 38% in the next 15 years.